 I stood there, completely overwhelmed by the temper tantrum that followed.
 She’s four!

-I questioned myself… What did I do?
+Then I questioned myself… What did I do?
 Why was she freaking out like this?

 I then realized that my “no” was obviously something she didn’t want to hear and she reacted by going into battle mode.

 As I reflected on this situation, I realized I had slipped into the habit of frequently saying no to my children.
 I contemplated what I had learned in my early childhood education and decided that I had to let my children hear “yes” more often.How to say more yes and less no!
-Come claim your FREE resource too! #parentingresolution Click To Tweet
+Come claim your FREE downloadable resource sheet too! #parentingresolution Click To Tweet

-What’s wrong with saying no?
+What’s wrong with saying no to your kids?

 - Saying no limits conversation.